open-pv/irradiance/README.md

 # Calculate solar irradiance
 The jupyter notebook provides skripts to calculate solar irradiance averaged over a year.
-It uses the Brunger Hooper algorithm, defined in [[1]](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=93f59805f64fd372d7ce5e18addbeadcc846de6b).
+It uses the Brunger Hooper algorithm, defined in the paper [Anisotropic sky radiance model based on narrow field of view measurements of shortwave radiance](https://www.sciencedirect.com/science/article/abs/pii/0038092X9390042M).
 The generated json consists of a 2D nested array, returning the irradiance for (phi, theta) pairs, where phi and theta are spherical coordinates.

 <figure>